Azurelol/fu-azure-compendia/README.md

 - **Macros**: To be used during play.
 - **Press Start**: An adventure module to help you get started by running the adventure for your group.

+## Dependencies

+The module is currently targeting the latest alpha releases of [Project FU](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima/releases).

 ## Installation

 1. Open the Foundry Setup screen and navigate to the "Add-on Modules" tab.